 What’s nice about Reminder Rosie is that it’s not intimidating — it looks like an LED clock with large digits — and it can be used for ongoing or one-time reminders for doctor’s appointments, meal times or other personal tasks.
 It also doesn’t require Wi-Fi to work.

-If you’re most concerned about medications, the MedMinder Dispenser offers helpful visual and audio alerts.
+In that case, the MedMinder Dispenser offers helpful visual and audio alerts.
 What’s cool about the MedMinder is that it’s the only dispenser that offers daily weather updates, custom greetings from family members, emergency medical alerts and the ability to upload family pictures.

 The MedMinder Dispenser works off of built-in cellular connection and WiFi options and even offers an optional medication service that allows you to transfer your loved one’s prescriptions to MedMinder Pharmacy for medication management.